crazyfrogspb/RedditScore/README.md

 Package for performing Reddit-based text analysis

 Includes:
--SpaCy-based tokenizer with Twitter- and Reddit-specific features -Tools for quickly building Reddit-based models and performing analysis -Tools to use pre-trained models
+- SpaCy-based tokenizer with Twitter- and Reddit-specific features
+- Tools for quickly building Reddit-based models and performing analysis
+- Tools to use pre-trained models

 Example: